 Botanical Name: Apis mellifica

-Qualities: Bee Pollen is also considered one of Nature's most complete foods as it contains nearly all nutrients required by humans.
-Bee pollen is rich in protein (approximately 40% protein) with easy to assimilate amino acids, many vitamins, including B-complex, and folic acid as well as a multitude of antioxidant flavonoids, such as myricetin, quercetin, rutin, and trans-cinnamic acid.
+Bee pollen is considered one of nature's most complete foods as it contains nearly all nutrients required by humans.
+Bee pollen is rich in protein (approximately 40%), with easy to assimilate amino acids, and many vitamins, including B-complex and folic acid as well as a multitude of antioxidant flavonoids, such as myricetin, quercetin, rutin, and trans-cinnamic acid.

-Over the centuries, bee pollen has been appreciated for many reasons:
+Over the centuries, bee pollen has been appreciated for its many uses:

-- as a general energy booster, enhancing stamina and fighting off fatigue
+- general energy booster, enhancing stamina and fighting off fatigue

 - respiratory support due to anti-inflammatory properties which may help with allergies and asthma